-Ethiopia, the East African nation located in the Horn of Africa, filed a formal restitution claim in 2007 asking that the UK return hundreds of ancient artifacts and manuscripts taken in 1868 during the capture of Maqdala, the mountain capital of Emperor Tewodros II in what was then Abyssinia.
+President Emmanuel Macron of France recently made the return of African artifacts “a top priority” for his country.
+He said that “African heritage can’t just be in European private collections and museums.”
+Ethiopia, the East African nation in the Horn of Africa, filed a formal restitution claim in 2007 asking that the UK return hundreds of ancient artifacts and manuscripts.
+These items were taken in 1868 during the capture of Maqdala, the mountain capital of Emperor Tewodros II in what was then Abyssinia.

-Hunt said there were a number of reasons why a simple return was not possible, including the legal difficulties around deaccessioning and the “philosophical case for cosmopolitanism in museum collections.”
-These items include a gold crown—an important symbol of the Ethiopian Orthodox Church, a gold chalice, and a royal wedding dress said to have belonged to Queen Woyzaro Terunesh, the second wife of the Ethiopian emperor, Tewodros, and mother of Prince Alemayehu who was brought to England where the government assumed responsibility for his care and education.
-They have been on display at the Victoria and Albert Museum (V&A) in London for the past 146 years and will be among 20 separate artifacts which will be on display for the exhibition which starts today, 5th April, to commemorate the 150th anniversary of the battle which sought to secure the release of British hostages taken by Tewodros.
+Hunt said there were a number of reasons why a simple return was not possible.
+This includes the legal difficulties around deaccessioning and the “philosophical case for cosmopolitanism in museum collections.”
+These items include a gold crown—an important symbol of the Ethiopian Orthodox Church.
+Others are, a gold chalice and a royal wedding dress belonging to Queen Woyzaro Terunesh.

+Queen Terunesh was the second wife of the Ethiopian emperor, Tewodros.
+Also, she was the mother of Prince Alemayehu.
+The prince was brought to England where the government assumed responsibility for his care and education.
+They have been on display at the Victoria and Albert Museum (V&A) in London for the past 146 years.
+They are among 20 separate artifacts that will be on display for the exhibition which starts today, 5th April, to commemorate the 150th anniversary of the battle which sought to secure the release of British hostages taken by Tewodros.